SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

 2. Comparsion of search keys that have more than one attribute

-   > Basically a string comparsion
+   > Basically a string(has many characters) comparsion

 # 14.3 B+Tree Index Files